AAMP graduates finding new job opportunities

 Braxton, 53, was among the 23 cohorts to graduate from the 6th Anderson Advanced Manufacturing Program (AAMP) on Friday.

-“I found out about this program through by niece who took this program in the first class,” he said.
-“Dan Ertle, owner of Ertle Enterprises told me this would be good for you.”
+“I found out about this program through my niece who took this program in the first class,” he said.
+“Dan Ertle, owner of Ertle Enterprises told me, this would be good for you.”

 Braxton said being 53 and going back to school was “mind blowing”.